Orthopneumovirus

 The genus Orthopneumovirus consists of pathogens that target the upper respiratory tract within their specific hosts.
 Every orthopneumovirus is characterized as host-specific, and has a range of diseases involved with respiratory illness.
 Orthopneumoviruses can cause diseases that range from a less-severe upper-respiratory illness to severe bronchiolitis or pneumonia.
 Orthopneumoviruses are found among sheep, cows, and most importantly humans.
 In humans, the orthopneumovirus that specifically impacts infants and small children is known as human respiratory syncytial virus.

 Taxonomy

-Other viruses in this taxon include canine pneumovirus.

-Characteristics

-The genus Orthopneumovirus is included in the family Pneumoviridae.
-Orthopneumoviruses are found specifically in the members of the species Homo sapiens, Ovis aries, Capra aegagrus hircus, Bos primigenius, and the order Rodentia.

-The most common pneumoviruses are as follows: